|The Frankfurt-Tipp rating:|

 |Running time:||Approx. 114 min.|

-1986: For seventeen-year-old Anna (Lea Freund) from the West German province, it's almost an adventure when she travels with a youth group to a meeting in East Berlin.
-At first glance, everything seems so different and somehow strange - except for the parson's son Philipp (Tim Bülow).
-Anna quickly feels attracted to his slightly rebellious nature.
-In the short time they spend together, the two of them quickly develop great feelings, but the wall stands in their way.
-But although Anna's parents (Franziska Weisz, Fritz Karl) don't like her daughter's love for a boy from the East and even forbid her to travel to Berlin, Anna uses every opportunity for a secret visit to Philipp.
-But then the lovers make a mistake that could have drastic consequences for both of them...
+1986: For seventeen-year-old Anna (Lea Freund) from the West German provinces, it is almost an adventure when she travels with a youth group to an encounter meeting in East Berlin.
+At first glance, everything seems so different and somehow alienating - except for the pastor's son Philipp (Tim Bülow).
+Anna quickly feels drawn to his slightly rebellious nature.
+In the short time they spend together, the two quickly develop great feelings, but the wall stands in the way.
+But although Anna's parents (Franziska Weisz, Fritz Karl) don't like their daughter's love for a boy from the East and even forbid her to travel to Berlin, Anna takes every opportunity to secretly visit Philipp.
+But then the lovers make a mistake that could have drastic consequences for them both.

-Naturally this movie is also not completely free of clichés.
-But Lechner succeeds very well in countering them again and again with something surprising.
-When Anna travels to East Berlin for the first time, the border official corresponds exactly to the imagination of the ice-cold, completely humorless and unfeeling people, as they have already been seen in countless films about the GDR.
-But in the course of the film Lechner builds in a nice antithesis, which simply does good and which shows that you should never put everyone over the same side of the same coin.
+Of course, this film is not completely free of clichés either.
+But Lechner succeeds very well in countering them with something surprising again and again.
+When Anna travels to East Berlin for the first time, the border guard corresponds exactly to the idea of the ice-cold, completely humorless and emotionless people, as one has already seen in countless films about the GDR.
+But in the course of the film Lechner builds just this a beautiful counterpoint, which is simply good and which shows that you should never lump all people together.